perryraskin/raskin.me/posts/quick-start-next-js-and-plaid-to-pull-financial-data.md

 That's it!
 We're basically just declaring a variable along with a matching setter for its state.
 In this case, `transactions` is the variable and `setTransactions` is the setter function.
 If you are familiar with deconstructing, you cant think about it as deconstructing the imported `useState` functionality.

-    function handleClick(res: any) {
+    function handleOnSuccess(public_token: any, metadata: any) {
+        // send token to client server
+        fetchSwal
+          .post('/api/plaid', {
+            public_token: public_token,
+            metadata: metadata,
+          })
-       axios.get("/transactions").then(res => {
+          .then((res) => {
+            if (res.ok !== false) {
-         setTransactions({ transactions: res.data });
+              setTransactions({ transactions: res.transactions });
+            }
           });
       }

-This is the function that handles the click of our “Get Transactions” button to grab transactions.
+This is the function that handles the click of our “Connect your bank!” button to grab transactions.
 You'll see in the `PLink` component how it all comes together.
 This basically just makes an API call to grab the transactions from the account you just logged into through Plaid!
 Once we have the transactions, our `setTransactions` setter function sets the state to the value we just received.

+We will then print the transactions to the dev console (in Chrome, for example) by clicking the "View Transactions" button.

+    function handleClick(res: any) {
+      console.log('transactions:', transactions);
+    }

 ## Conclusion

-Once all of this is done, you'll see the object of transactions in the node console (_not_ the Chrome console).
 It's amazing that we have access to such a great API like Plaid.
 It really allows us devs to get creative with all kinds of data.

 Feel free to leave comments and let me know how this went for you!
 I'd love to hear about any cool features you implemented following this initial setup.